Manage Device offers detailed information about a particular device (after

 Lastly, all initially deselected files (2 in our example) will now be visible

-in the Files previously denied to be uploaded list.
+in the Files previously denied to be shared list.
 If at any point in

-time you would also like to have these files analyzed, just repeat the procedure
+time you would also like to share these files with the community, just repeat

 This tab presents you with a list of available drives on your device.
 Selected drives